 Moore then discussed the release of the report by the FAA's aviation rulemaking committee (ARC) this summer and its recommendations to allow drones to fly beyond visual line of sight (BVLOS).
 The ARC was over-occupied with drone interests from Google's drone subsidiary, Wing, and Amazon.
 Its recommendations were completely devoid of any consideration for low-altitude manned aviation safety.
 It would increase the weight limit for BVLOS drones to 1,320 pounds.
 It would not require ADS-B-equipped drones to give right-of-way to manned aircraft not equipped with ADS-B, and it would not require ADS-B technology or giving right-of-way requirements to drones flying in a "shielded area," which is defined as 100 feet vertically and laterally of obstacles that could include trees, wires, tracks, and towers.
-NAAA testified against the perilous recommendations are just recommendations.
+NAAA testified against the perilous recommendations in an FAA hearing on the subject and has been in direct contact with the FAA administrator on this topic.
+The ARC's recommendations are just recommendations.
 Now the FAA must take into account its feedback and have an open comment period to write a drone BVLOS rule.
 Moore emphasized the importance of ag aviation operators submitting their GPS logs to Mississippi State University's Raspet Flight Research Laboratory, which is compiling information on how active ag aviators are in low-altitude airspace-something the drone BVLOS ARC did not consider.
 The information submitted will be washed of any personal identification information.
 If the data is robust, it could be a great help in promulgating a safe low-altitude policy for ag aviators.
 Low-altitude airspace legislation will also be the topic of great debate in Congress this next year as the FAA reauthorization reaches its statutory deadline.
 NAAA will seek to expand the statute requiring rural towers between 50 and 200 feet to be marked and logged in an FAA database to all towers, including communication towers.